-The Crime and Incident Report Form (PDF) should be used by College officials required to report crimes and incidents in accordance with the Campus Security Act.
-These officials include academic deans, Residence Life & Housing staff (including residence hall directors and residence assistants, Student Conduct Office staff, University Police staff, Athletics Office staff (including coaches), advisers to any student organizations, reporting offices staff, and the Vice President for Student Affairs staff.
+College officials required to report crimes and incidents in accordance with the Campus Security Act should submit a report to student conduct via their reporting system.
+These officials include academic deans, Residence Life and Housing staff (including residence hall directors and residence assistants, Student Conduct Office staff, University Police staff, Athletics Office staff (including coaches), advisers to any student organizations, reporting offices staff, and the Vice President for Student Affairs staff.
 Those exempt from reporting are pastoral and professional counselors.

 The program is sponsored by SAFER (Students Active For Ending Rape), the It's On Us Action Team, the Office of Student Affairs, a Wal-Mart Community Grant, and the University Police Department.

 You will probably never see a rape or other sexual assault in progress, but you will see and hear attitudes and behaviors that degrade women and promote rape.
 When a friend or other person tells a joke about rape, say you don't think it's funny.
 When you read an article that blames a rape survivor for being assaulted, write a letter to the editor.
 When laws are proposed that limit women's rights, let politicians know that you don't support them.
 Get involved in anti-violence groups and organizations.
 Do anything but remain silent.